Health & Safety

 Parasomnias (Abnormal Arousals): Common Sleep Disorders

 Part 10 of Healthy Sleep Guide.
 In some people, the walking, talking, and other body functions normally suppressed during sleep emerge during certain sleep stages.
+Alternatively, the paralysis or

 Read the rest this article free